Frequently Asked Questions

 What about written examinations that have already been appointed a date or will be held in the future?

 Your study programme director will contact you and your colleagues in this matter.
-Examinations which require personal attendance are currently not possible.
-However, written exams can be held via online systems such as Skype, TEAMS, Webex or Moodle.
+Where the framework conditions do not allow it and it is didactically justifiable, online examination formats can be used.
+However, written exams can be held via online systems such as TEAMS, Webex or Moodle.
 Our examination regulations do not exclude this solution.
 Please prepare for your exam as planned and check your e-mails regularly (FH Burgenland address).

 Will board examinations, Bachelor's examinations and Master's examinations take place?

 The director of your study programme will contact you in this matter.
-Examinations which require personal attendance are currently not possible.
-Written and/or oral exams, as well as Bachelor’s and Master’s exams, can also be held via online systems such as Skype, TEAMS or Webex.
+Where the framework conditions do not allow it and it is didactically justifiable, online examination formats can be used.
+Written and/or oral exams, as well as Bachelor’s and Master’s exams, can also be held via online systems such as TEAMS or Webex.
 Our examination regulations do not exclude this solution.
 Please prepare for your exam as planned and check your e-mails regularly (FH Burgenland address).

 What is important when taking exams via online systems?